NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Introduction

-To address the gap, we introduce Non-verbal Vocalization Benchmark (\textbf{NVBench}), a bilingual (English/Chinese) benchmark for evaluating \emph{speech synthesis with non-verbal vocalizations} (NVVs)\footnote{Available at \href{https://lmxue.github.io/NVBench/}{https://lmxue.github.io/NVBench/}}.
-NVBench covers a unified 45-type NVV taxonomy with a curated bilingual evaluation set, and introduces a multi-axis evaluation protocol that disentangles general speech naturalness and quality from NVV-specific \emph{controllability}, \emph{temporal placement}, and \emph{perceptual salience}.
-We benchmark 15 representative TTS systems (8 tag-based systems and 7 prompt-based systems), measured via objective metrics, human listening tests, and an LLM-based multi-rater evaluation.
+To address the gap, we introduce \textbf{NVV-SuperBench}, a bilingual (English/Chinese) benchmark for evaluating \emph{speech generation with nonverbal vocalizations}\footnote{Available at \href{https://lmxue.github.io/NVV-SuperBench/}{https://lmxue.github.io/NVV-SuperBench/}}.
+NVV-SuperBench covers a unified 45-type NVV taxonomy with a curated bilingual evaluation set, and introduces a multi-axis evaluation protocol that disentangles general speech naturalness and quality from NVV-specific \emph{controllability}, \emph{placement}, and \emph{perceptual salience}.
+We benchmark 15 representative speech generation systems (8 tag-based systems and 7 prompt-based systems), measured via objective metrics, human listening tests, and LLM-based multi-rater evaluation.
 Results indicate that NVV controllability often decouples from overall speech quality and differs markedly across control interfaces, and highlight low-SNR oral cues and long-duration affective NVVs as persistent bottlenecks.
-By grounding all systems in the same taxonomy, data, and evaluation criteria, NVBench facilitates fair cross-system comparisons across diverse control interfaces.
+By grounding all systems in the same taxonomy, data, and evaluation criteria, NVV-SuperBench facilitates fair cross-system comparisons across diverse control interfaces.
 In summary, our contributions are:

-\begin{itemize} \item \textbf{Taxonomy \& benchmark set.} We introduce a unified 45-type NVV taxonomy and curate a bilingual (English/Chinese) evaluation set to enable consistent, cross-lingual assessment of speech synthesis with NVVs. \item \textbf{Multi-axis evaluation.} We propose a multi-axis evaluation protocol that disentangles general speech naturalness and quality from NVV-specific \emph{controllability}, \emph{placement}, and \emph{perceptual salience} with objective metrics, human listening tests, and an LLM-based multi-rater evaluation. \item \textbf{Comprehensive system study.} We benchmark 15 representative TTS systems, spanning commercial and open-source models, and reveal that low-SNR oral cues and long-duration affective NVVs remain persistent bottlenecks, motivating richer NVV inventories and improved temporal coherence for sustained NVVs.
+\begin{itemize} \item \textbf{Taxonomy \& benchmark set.} We introduce a unified 45-type NVV taxonomy and curate a bilingual (English/Chinese) evaluation set to enable consistent, cross-lingual assessment of speech generation with NVVs. \item \textbf{Multi-axis evaluation.} We propose a multi-axis evaluation protocol that disentangles general speech naturalness and quality from NVV-specific \emph{controllability}, \emph{placement}, and \emph{perceptual salience} with objective metrics, human listening tests, and LLM-based multi-rater evaluation. \item \textbf{Comprehensive system study.} We benchmark 15 representative speech systems, spanning commercial and open-source models, and reveal that low-SNR oral cues and long-duration affective NVVs remain persistent bottlenecks, motivating richer NVV inventories and improved coherence for sustained NVVs.

 \end{itemize}

 {,\allowbreak } {,\allowbreak }